-Seventy miles west of Key West, the Dry Tortugas National Park consists of a series of tiny coralline islands surrounded by the shimmering aquamarine waters of the Gulf of Mexico.
-Among birders these islands are particularly famous for having the only nesting colonies of Brown Noddy, Sooty Tern, Magnificent Frigatebird, and Masked Booby in the contiguous United States.
+Seventy miles (c.
+110 kilometers) west of Key West, the Dry Tortugas National Park consists of a series of tiny coralline islands surrounded by the shimmering aquamarine waters of the Gulf of Mexico.
+Among birders, these islands are particularly famous for having the only nesting colonies of Brown Noddy, Sooty Tern, Magnificent Frigatebird and Masked Booby in the contiguous United States.
 We reach these islands via the Yankee Freedom II catamaran on a day trip.

 Overnight: Key West

-After some optional birding early in the morning for any bird species we may have missed we drive back (less than an hour when there is no traffic) to Miami to catch our flights home.
+After some optional early morning birding, looking for any bird species we may have missed, we drive back (less than an hour when there is no traffic) to Miami to catch our flights home.

 I sent a longer analysis of the Florida trip to Stephan, which I will forward to you.
 Again, my thanks for a truly memorable experience.
 The trip was spectacularly successful.
 I chose Birding Ecotours because other trips were full, and I couldn’t be happier.